MicrosoftDocs/m365copilot-docs/docs/declarative-agent-manifest-1.2.md

 #### Graphic art object

 Indicates that the declarative agent can create images and art based on the text input from the user.
+For more information, see [Image generator](add-agent-capabilities.md#image-generator).

 The graphic art object contains the following properties.